snitch-org/snitch/README.md

 ### Default main function

 The default `main()` function provided in _snitch_ offers the following command-line API:
- - positional argument for filtering tests by name.
+ - positional argument for filtering tests by name, see below.
  - `-h,--help`: show command line help.
  - `-l,--list-tests`: list all tests.
  - `   --list-tags`: list all tags.